turmelclem/testing-electronjs/README.md

 adding `"start": "electron .",` in scripts section of package.json (it will look for the main script of the current directory)

 command `npm run start` run Electron and show the log that I wrote in main.js

+create a `index.html` file and replacing `main.js` code to load html page in a browserWindow

+`npm run start`  now open a window with the content of index.html